 Upholding a social responsibility, Maya Gallery engages the public in creating an awareness and appreciation of local arts.
 The gallery offers workshops, learning journeys, art activities and corporate art retreats to promote team-building and bonding for corporate organisations, institutions and groups.
 It works with charities to help them in their fund-raising efforts through the curation of art auction exhibitions.
-The gallery has designed and published catalogues, produced music performances, and hosted book clubs and film screenings.
+It has designed and published catalogues, produced music performances, and hosted book clubs and film screenings.

-It was awarded Top 10 Art Galleries in Singapore by tallypress.com (2018), Recommended Art Gallery at the Expat Living Reader Awards (2015) and Best Asian Contemporary Art Gallery of the Year by National Critics Choice (2014).
+Maya Gallery was awarded Top 10 Art Galleries in Singapore by tallypress.com (2018), Recommended Art Gallery at the Expat Living Reader Awards (2015) and Best Asian Contemporary Art Gallery of the Year by National Critics Choice (2014).
 Maya Gallery has been described as a gallery which has "won the hearts of art enthusiasts with its locally flavoured exhibitions" by mydestination.com (2014).

 Cofounder & Director

 Masturah Sha’ari holds a Master of Arts in Asian Art Histories from Goldsmiths, University of London through LASALLE College of the Arts, Singapore.
 She graduated with a Bachelor of Arts, majoring in Economics and Malay Studies, from the National University of Singapore, and a Diploma in Design Communication from LASALLE.
 She has worked at the Institute of Contemporary Arts Singapore (ICAS) and International Enterprise Singapore.